analysis-tools-dev/website-next/data/blog/bugprove.md

 scenario, I wouldn't have to wait for the scan to finish.
 Nevertheless, an estimated time to completion would have been nice.

 The scan results are very detailed and easy to understand.
-Bugprove shows the architecture of the binary (ARM) and the total number of functions analyzed (167 in my case).
+BugProve shows the architecture of the binary (ARM) and the total number of functions analyzed (167 in my case).